baranasoftware/curricular-api/README.md

 Technologies used in the implementation. `Go` language was used considering its support for building low cost and maintainable
-Cloud Native apps in AWS. `SQLite` was used because this is a high transaction system (500K requests/second) with mostly read only data (write-once a day and read-many times a day).
+Cloud Native apps in AWS. `SQLite` was used because this is a high transaction system (500K requests/second) with mostly read-only data (write-once a day and read-many times a day).

 * ![Docker](https://img.shields.io/badge/-Docker-eee?style=flat-square&logo=Docker&logoColor=2496ED)